A river is fresh water flowing across the surface of the land, usually to the sea.

 Rivers of the world also provide transportation routes, and water for irrigation and for drinking.

 It is the world's longest river (approx. 6690 kilometres)

 The River Nile is formed from the White Nile, which originates at Lake Victoria and the Blue Nile, which originates at Lake Tana in Ethiopia.

-- The Nile empties into the Mediterranean Sea.
+- The Nile empties (flows to) into the Mediterranean Sea.

 - Half of the population of Egypt live in near the river.
 That's about 40 million people!

 - Just like the ancient Egyptians, they depend on it for water, food, transportation and excellent soil for growing food.